staoxiao/RetroMAE/examples/reranker/README.md

 Following [this](../retriever/msmarco/README.md) to generate this file for `Shitao/RetroMAE_MSMARCO_finetune` or your bi-encoder.

 - `test_file`: The rank results of bi-encoder.
-Following the [test.py](../retriever/msmarco/README.md) to generate ranking_file for `Shitao/RetroMAE_MSMARCO_finetune` or your bi-encoder.
+Following the [test.py](../retriever/msmarco/README.md) to generate ranking_file for dev queries with model `Shitao/RetroMAE_MSMARCO_finetune` or your bi-encoder.

 ### Test
 ```
 python test.py \
---score_file rerank_score.txt \
+--score_file dev_rerank_score.txt \
 --qrels_file ./data/qrels.dev.tsv
 ```

 ### Prediction for Knowledge Distillation
 Train the bi-encoder to learn from the predicted scores of cross-encoder can improve the its performance.
-Besides the rerank score for ranking results of bi-encoder, the scores for positive pairs also need to be predict (avoid some positive passages not be retrieved by bi-encoder).
+Besides the rerank score for ranking results of train queries (), the scores for positive pairs (`./data/train_qrels.txt`) also need to be predict (avoid some positive passages not be retrieved by bi-encoder).
 ```
 python -m torch.distributed.launch --nproc_per_node 8 \
 -m cross_encoder.run \